Hardware Acceleration of Sparse and Irregular Tensor Computations of ML Models: A Survey and Insights: Memory Management of Compressed Tensors

 \subsection{Reusing Intermediate Tensors}

-\mysubsubsection{Reusing intermediate tensors from large on-chip memory} Intermediate feature map in DNNs is an output of a layer that serves as inputs to next layers.
-It can be maintained stationary and reused from the on-chip memory to reduce off-chip memory traffic.
-Encoding the sparse and quantized data significantly reduces the storage requirements, which makes such opportunities more feasible.
-Many accelerators feature large on-chip memories with the size of hundreds of KBs (e.g., \cite{jouppi2017datacenter, azizimazreah2019shortcut, chen2014dadiannao}).
-They can accommodate the compressed tensors for different layers of models \cite{krizhevsky2012imagenet, iandola2016squeezenet, he2016deep}.
-For example, accelerators like SCNN \cite{parashar2017scnn} and EIE \cite{han2016eie} processed data in the compressed format and employed large on-chip memory, thereby enabling the reuse of intermediate activation tensors from on-chip memory.
-Leveraging the high reuse of the intermediate tensors can be important for accelerating latency-bounded real-time applications (e.g., when weight reuse is low without batching and, feature maps need to be highly reused).
+\mysubsubsection{Reusing intermediate tensors from large on-chip memory} Intermediate feature map in DNNs is an output of a layer that serves as input to later layers.
+It can be kept stationary and reused from on-chip memory to reduce off-chip traffic.
+Such reuse is amplified when input is the same for multiple layers due to residual connections \cite{he2016deep} or high cardinality (e.g., ResNeXt \cite{xie2017aggregated}).
+Leveraging it can be important for latency-bounded real-time applications. \insight{Sparsity-encoding and quantization significantly makes such reuse opportunities more feasible} due to reduced storage requirements.
+Accelerators with large memories (hundreds of KBs) such as SCNN \cite{parashar2017scnn} and Cnvlutin \cite{albericio2016cnvlutin}, can leverage such reuse.

-\mysubsubsection{Addressing static bank assignment problem} Many accelerators process models layer-by-layer and do not leverage cross-layer reuse.
-For example, with dataflows optimized for each layer, accelerators typically write the output tensors back in the DRAM at the end of the layer $L$ and fetch the inputs for the next layer $L+1$ from the memory.
-This is more prevalent among accelerators that feature smaller on-chip memories.
-Moreover, even though the activation tensor (output from layer $L$) can fit within the banks (e.g., \#7--\#10) of a reasonably large on-chip memory, computations for the next layer $L+1$ may require accessing the input tensor from different banks (e.g., banks \#1--\#4).
-Such a problem occurs due to static bank assignment \cite{azizimazreah2019shortcut} where the assignments of the banks for each tensor are determined statically at design time and cannot be changed after implementation.
-The static bank assignment enforces the write-back of output tensor and reloading it in other banks for processing the next layer.
-Thus, in both of these cases, the activation tensors (outputs from layers) are not reused on-chip, which causes excessive off-chip memory traffic, i.e., higher processing latency and energy consumption.
-For efficiently reusing the intermediate data on-chip, shortcut-mining \cite{azizimazreah2019shortcut} used a flexible architecture with decoupled physical-logical buffers to address the static bank assignment problem and to exploit the cross-layer data reuse.
+\mysubsubsection{Overcoming static bank assignment} Many accelerators process models layer-by-layer and do not leverage cross-layer reuse, i.e., write outputs for layer $L$ in DRAM and load them back later as inputs for layer $L+1$.
+It is more prevalent among accelerators with small memories.
+Moreover, bank assignment for each tensor is often fixed at design time \cite{azizimazreah2019shortcut}, which enforces write-back of outputs and reloading them later in other banks as inputs while processing next layers.
+Thus, in both cases, output activations are not reused on-chip, causing excessive off-chip memory traffic.
+To address this problem and exploit cross-layer reuse, shortcut-mining \cite{azizimazreah2019shortcut} used a flexible architecture with decoupled physical-logical buffers.